-e) Continued Professional Development (CPD)

-CPD must be completed to show evidence that you have taken reasonable steps to maintain the currency of your professional engineering knowledge and skills within your current practice area over the past six years or since graduation.
+Continued Professional Development (CPD) should be completed to show evidence that you have taken reasonable steps to maintain the currency of your professional engineering knowledge and skills since your graduation or since the past six years.

-O DEFINING ACCEPTABLE CPD
+DEFINING ACCEPTABLE CPD

 You need to have done at least 40 hours of CPD per year over the past six years or since graduation.
-If applying for more than one practice field, you will need an additional 15 hours per year of CPD for each additional practice field.
+If applying for more than one practice field, you will need an additional 15 hours per year of technical CPD for each additional practice field.

-- ✓ Evidence of learning linked to the application of contemporary knowledge of the engineer's practice area - √ CPD activities across different categories (we recommend at least 15 hours related to each of their practice fields, a few hours addressing risk management and business processes, courses on professional ethics, cultural competency and then a range of activities across career interests) - ✓ CPD can be tertiary courses, short courses, workshops, seminars, discussion groups, conferences, technical inspections, and technical meetings that are non-routine and contribute to your development as an engineering professional.
-Private study and service to the engineering profession can also be counted towards CPD. - √ Where applicable, relevant seminars hosted by a Collaborating Technical Society (CTS) - 40 hours of 'on the job reading' - × 40 hours of 'mentoring'
+- ✓ Evidence of learning linked to the application of contemporary knowledge of the engineer's practice area 3 CPD activities across different categories (we recommend at least 15 hours related to each of their practice fields, a few hours addressing risk management and business processes, courses on professional ethics, cultural competency and then a range of activities across career interests). - ✓ CPD can be tertiary courses, short courses, workshops, seminars, discussion groups, conferences, technical inspections, and technical meetings that are non-routine and contribute to your development as an engineering professional.
+Private study and service to the engineering profession can also be counted towards CPD. - √ Where applicable, relevant seminars hosted by a Collaborating Technical Society (CTS). - ✓ Please provide detail in your Continuing Professional Development (CPD) and ensure you include specific learning outcomes.
+Highlight the skills or knowledge gained and how it applies to your professional practice. - × Vague or generic CPD descriptions will not be accepted. - 40 hours of 'on the job reading'. - × 40 hours of 'mentoring'.

-If you have been on a career break that we need to know about, please make this clear in the self-assessment area of your application.
+If you've been on a career break that we need to know about, please make this clear in the self-assessment area of your application.